ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 .. todo::

-  - Build out this section with terminal options, Linux vs Unix vs Windows
-  - Link to the command line training here and explain that it is Linux based
-  - The below section needs to be reworked a bit but was pasted as a starting point
-  - Git comes with windows but is not Linux based
+  - What are the Unix options?
+Should we add anything else to the "other options"?
-  - Seems that some terminals require Git tokens and others don't.
-Figure out which
+  - What terminals require Git tokens in which situations?
-  - How to install conda (needed for a lot of things)

-**How to Access GitHub:** Similar to the cluster, Git commands are written into a terminal to access the repositories and push edits.
-On our team, most Windows folks use Git Bash which automatically installs with downloading Git.
+  - Check conda install below?

+A lot of work you will do requires you to access a terminal.
+A terminal is a way for you, a user, to communicate with a computer or computing system.
+There are many options for terminals.
+This section is written for someone not familiar with terminals, so if you have familiarity or favorite software please feel free to use those!

+Writing code into a terminal is called using the command line.
+IHME has a helpful training on the command line in Module 1 of the IHME Learn training `Computational Infrastructure Level 1 <https://ihme.brightspace.com/d2l/home/7028>`_.
+However, different terminals "speak" different languages which means they require slightly different command line prompts in order to accomplish the same tasks.

+Some of the common languages are Linux, Unix, and Windows.
+The most common of these at IHME is Linux and the command line trainings are Linux-based.
+For this reason, we recommend using a terminal that works in Linux.

+**Recommended Terminals for Windows Users:**

+For updating Vivarium docs and interacting with GitHub, we recommend using Git Bash.
+This installs automatically when you download Git.
 However, some prefer the Windows Subsystem for Linux (WSL) for it's user interface and tools.

-For Mac users, the Terminal app which comes installed on your machine can be used for Git as well.

-It is worth noting here that these applications can also be used to access the cluster, although the common practice on the Sim Science team is to use separate terminals for GitHub on our local machine and for cluster access.

 Link to download `Git and Git Bash <https://git-scm.com/>`_

 Link to download `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_

+For accessing the cluster, we recommend using PuTTy or Bitvise.
+How to access the cluster is included in more depth in Section 3.

+**Recommended Terminals for Mac Users:**

+For updating Vivarium docs and interacting with GitHub, we recommend using the Terminal app which comes pre-installed on your computer.

+For accessing the cluster, we recommend using iTerm2.
+How to access the cluster is included in more depth in Section 3.

+**Other Options:**

+Most terminals can also be used to access the cluster, although the common practice on the Sim Science team is to use separate terminals for GitHub on our local machine and for cluster access.

+Git comes pre-installed on Window's machines and can be used for updating Vivarium docs but is not Linux based.
+Therefore the command line trainings will not be applicable if you use this option.

+**Git Tokens for Different Terminals:**

 One difference in uploading to GitHub is that the cluster will require a password to push information.
 This is **NOT** your GitHub password, but instead is a unique